NadunRathnayake/NadunRathnayake/README.md

 - 👋 Hi, I’m Nadun Sudesh Rathnayake Mendis
 - 👀 I’m interested in coding java , phython, c#
 - 📫 you can reach me nadunsudesh1999@gmail.com
-- I'm currently studying in Cardiff Metropolitian Campus
+- I'm currently studying in Cardiff Metropolitian University

 <!---
 NadunRathnayake/NadunRathnayake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.